ariel-hi/Wheel-Of-Shakespeare/README.md

 # Wheel-Of-Shakespeare

-NOTE:

 Before running in cmd, you may need to change the active console code page for the ASCII art to function properly.
 Do this by entering ```chcp 65001``` in the console.

+Store the .txt (containing Shakespeare lines) in the same directory as the .py.

+If you want to rename the .txt, edit the .py accordingly (Line 172).